tienfuc/gdcmdtools/README.md

 Google drive command-line tools

-# Install
+# Installation
+ * Enable Google APIs in your APIs console(https://code.google.com/apis/console#:services)
+   * Enable Drive API
+   * Enable Fusion Tables API
+ * Grant access to Google Drive

- * Get the API client secrect file from your Google API console.(https://code.google.com/apis/console#:access)
+   - Get the API client secrect file from your Google API console(https://code.google.com/apis/console#:access)
- * Check the section "Client ID for installed applications", at the right side, click at the "Download JSON".
+   - Check the section "Client ID for installed applications", at the right side, click at the "Download JSON".
- * Save the json file as .gdcmdtools.secrets in your home directory.
+   - Save the json file as .gdcmdtools.secrets in your home directory.
- * Execute any tools from gdcmdtools tool set in a console, like: % ./gdput.py -t ft samples/sample.csv
+   - Execute any tools from gdcmdtools tool set in a console, like: % ./gdput.py -t ft samples/sample.csv
- * You will see message like: INFO:gdcmdtools.base:Please visit the URL in your browser: https://accounts.google.com/o/oauth2/auth?scope=....
+   - You will see message like: INFO:gdcmdtools.base:Please visit the URL in your browser: https://accounts.google.com/o/oauth2/auth?scope=....
- * Visit the URL with browser and allow the app accessing your Google Drive.
+   - Visit the URL with browser and allow the app accessing your Google Drive.
- * Copy the code you see in your browser, then back to the console, input the code and hit enter.
+   - Copy the code you see in your browser, then back to the console, input the code and hit enter.
- * Done, you won't be asked for the code again unless the credential expired.
+   - Done, you won't be asked for the code again unless the credential expired.

 ## gdput